Credit Plainly

 Derogatory / adverse

 These labels indicate that an account has negative history that may affect how lenders view your credit file.
 The terms are often used in report summary sections to flag accounts that are not in good standing.
+See derogatory mark on your credit report for common examples and dispute timing.

 Inquiry terms

 When someone checks your credit, it is recorded as an inquiry.
 Not all inquiries are the same.
+See soft inquiry vs. hard inquiry for how they differ on your report.

 Hard inquiry (hard pull)